vkrGitHub/Installation-Tutorials/synergy/README.md

 https://www.ubuntuupdates.org/package/getdeb_apps/xenial/apps/getdeb/synergy
 https://askubuntu.com/questions/197564/how-do-i-add-a-line-to-my-etc-apt-sources-list

-Possible problems after installation:
+# Troubleshooting

-- Must assure that both computers are connected through the same wifi, or the same cabled connection.
+- Make sure that both computers are connected through the same wifi, or the same cabled connection.
 Different wifis won't work.
+Check if server's "IP addresses" is the same as in client's "Server IP"
+- On server, "Configure interactively" and add the extra screen corresponding to the client (drag blue computer on top right corner to the correct place).
+The field "Screen name" on client *must be the same* as the screen name of the "Configure interactively" windows on server.